hollabharath/cveda_mri/anonymization/README.md

 #### `MYSURU_NIMHANS`

 Script for NIMHANS and MYSURU.
-* Strangely anough, all the following DICOM tags are emptied.
-I don't know where we are supposed to find PSC1!
+* I don't know where to look for PSC1.
+Strangely enough, all the following DICOM tags are emptied!
   * (0010,0020) _PatientID_,
   * (0010,4000) _PatientComments_,
   * (0020,4000) _ImageComments_,